 The methods mentioned above are not useful when you want to view and launch all installed apps from one place.
 Although the Start menu displays all installed apps and programs, you need to scroll up/down to view all apps/programs.
-While you can see all apps in Settings > System > Apps & features, you can’t launch apps from there, and navigating to Apps & features section does take a couple of clicks.
+While you can see all apps in Settings > System > Apps & features, you can’t launch apps from there, and navigating to the Apps & features section does take a couple of clicks.

 Wouldn’t it be great if it was possible to add all installed programs and apps to a single folder and launch apps/programs from there?
 Luckily, in Windows 10, there is an option to view all installed apps from one place, and you can launch apps from there.